EXCLUSIVE-China to end Ant Group's regulatory revamp with fine of at least $1.1 bln-sources

 ($1 = 7.2439 Chinese yuan renminbi)

-(Reporting by Julie Zhu and Jane Xu; Additional reporting by Jason Xue; Editing by Muralikumar Anantharaman)
+(Reporting by Julie Zhu and Jane Xu; Additional reporting by Jason Xue; Editing by Muralikumar Anantharaman and David Holmes)

 ((julie.zhu1@thomsonreuters.com; Reuters Messaging: julie.zhu1.thomsonreuters.com@reuters.net))